DeeEmm/DIY-Flow-Bench/README.md

 [DIYFB-Firmware-Flasher.exe](https://github.com/DeeEmm/DIYFB-firmware-flasher/releases/download/V1.0.1/DIYFB-Firmware-Flasher.exe)

-(_Tested on Mac OS 15.0.1 Sequoia / Windows 10._)
+(_Tested on Mac OS 15.0.1 Sequoia / Windows 10/11._)

 Current Firmware binaries can be downloaded from the [Releases](https://github.com/DeeEmm/DIY-Flow-Bench/releases) section of the repo

 ## Reporting Issues

-If you use this code and have found issues or have comments relating to the release, please raise an issue in the bugtracker, comment in the support thread for the current version, vreate a discussion or hit us up at our Discord channel.
+If you use this code and have found issues or have comments relating to the release, you can report an issue in the following ways:

+- Raise an issue in the bugtracker
+- Comment in the support thread for the current release version
+- Create a discussion or hit us up at our Discord channel.

 - [Bugtracker](https://github.com/DeeEmm/DIY-Flow-Bench/issues)
 - [Discussion for current version](https://github.com/DeeEmm/DIY-Flow-Bench/discussions) (Pinned to top of page)